Jinsl-lab/scInt/README.md

 * For data integration and subsequent downstream analysis on real data set, please see [here]().

 # Reproducibility and data sets in the manuscript
 The source codes and jupyter notebook scripts to reproduce the results in the manuscript are available on the [Github page](https://github.com/Jinsl-lab/scInt_reproducibility).
 The full information of used data sets can be find in the manuscript.
-The data sets are available for free in public data bases, and can also be downloaded in the [Zenodo repository]().
+The data sets are available for free in public data bases, and can also be downloaded in the [Zenodo repository](https://zenodo.org/record/7198744#.ZAvbO3ZByw6).

 # Dependencies
-scInt has been successfully installed and used on Windows, Linux and Mac OS.
+scInt has been successfully installed and used on Windows, Linux and Mac OS (R version >= 4.0.2).
 The dependencies including: Biobase, dplyr, irlba, Matrix, matrixStats, methods, rfunctions, Rcpp, RcppEigen, RcppArmadillo, RSpectra, Seurat (>= 4.1.0), uwot.